 The overall purpose of this module is to develop students’ understanding of the core physiological concepts that underpin performance.
 This will be achieved by explicitly addressing students’ knowledge of biochemical, cardiovascular and neuromuscular bases for performance and training the body for endurance, team and strength.
-They will also examine physiological tests and analysis of physiological data in relation to changing training to enhance performance outcomes.
+Throughout this module, students will utilise both physiological and biomechanical equipment to allow them to explore and collect physiological data in relation to enhancing sports performance outcomes.

 The aim of this Module is to provide the student with an understanding of the physiology underpinning sports performance and its adaptation to training and ergogenic aids.